 To apply online, go to: https://www.louisianaworks.net/hire/vosnet/Default.aspx.
 This video from the Louisiana Workforce Commission explains how to apply for unemployment benefits online.
 But it has not been updated with some of the new information above.

 You can also try to file a claim by calling their claim center at 1-866-783-5567.
-As of March 17th, their call center hours are 8 am to 7 pm.
-The lines are very busy.
+The lines can be very busy.
 Expect to be on hold for a long time.

 - You can call the Louisiana Workforce Commission if you have help with the website: 1-866-783-5567 or email HiRE@lwc.la.gov.
 The Call Center is open 8am-7pm Monday to Saturday.
 Expect long delays because so many people are applying for benefits right now.

 - Contact Job1 for help: 1-504-658-4500 Monday - Friday 8:30am-6:30pm (Please do not leave a message on this line.
 The voicemail is not attended.)